 Paleo Bagels are perfect for your low-carb brunch.
 They’re fantastic toasted, then topped with smoked salmon and scrambled eggs, along with tomato or cucumber.
 If you can consume dairy, Paleo Bagels are wonderful with organic cultured cream cheese.

 When I went grain-free in 2001, I thought my love affair with bagels had come to an end.
 Now though, these grain-free bagels from my third cookbook, Paleo Cooking from Elana’s Pantry, come to the rescue!
 Paleo Bagels make a great on-the-go breakfast when you’re in a hurry.

 I’ll be serving Paleo Bagels this year when we break our fast at Yom Kippur, along with Hot Apple Cider and my Paleo Carrot Soup.
 I make the soup with water, rather than chicken stock so that it is pareve and can be served with my Paleo Bagels and cream cheese.
 Funny enough, Paleo Bagels are also kosher for Passover, because they do not contain chametz.

 - Grease a donut mold with coconut oil and dust with coconut flour

 - In a food processor, pulse almond flour, flax meal, coconut flour, baking soda, and salt

 - Add eggs and vinegar and pulse until thoroughly combined

-- Place batter in a resealable plastic bag, snip off one corner, and pipe batter into prepared pan
+- Place batter in a resealable plastic bag, snip off one corner, and pipe batter into prepared mold

 - Sprinkle bagels with poppy seeds

-- Bake at 350°F for 20 to 25 minutes, until a knife inserted into the center of a bagel comes out clean
+- Bake at 350°F for 20-25 minutes, until a knife inserted into the center of a bagel comes out clean

 - Let bagels cool in pan for 1 hour

 To store your bagels, leave them out at room temperature overnight, then refrigerate in an airtight container.